St Anthony's Catholic Primary School - Carol Service 2020

 We have really enjoyed our computing lessons this half term.
-We have developed our programming skills and have created our own classic arcade game.
+We have further developed our programming skills and have created our own classic arcade game.
+Our lessons are led each week by an IT specialist teacher working alongside Miss Peacey.

 We really enjoyed learning how to weave.
 We began with paper and then refined our skills when working with wool.
 We designed our base plates and created our wonderful weaving wheels.
 After completion, we evaluated our work and considered possible refinements.
 What a talented class!